-Combination methods are an effective way of improving system performance all entities consist of noun phrases which has to be considered when constructing features.
+Combination methods are an effective way of improving system performance.

+This sentence is a good example for two challenges we face in this task.
+First, almost half of all entities consist of noun phrases which has to be considered when constructing features.
 Secondly, the vocabulary is domain dependent and therefore background knowledge should be adopted.